 This blog aims to discuss how you should buy tickets safely.
 To do this we discuss how to spot scammers on social media sites like Facebook, use verified links and make some recommendations on how to protect yourself.

 Before we proceed, quick shout!
 Check out Vivus reseller, it’s an excellent tool that allows users to buy and resell tickets safely.
-It prides itself on being quick and safe with some amazing tools e.g sellers can password-protect their tickets, chat with the seller and has no price cap.
+It prides itself on being quick and safe with some amazing tools e.g sellers can password-protect their tickets, chat with sellers and has no price cap.

 Back to business, how to buy resale tickets safely.